sider/sider-docs/tools/javascript/jshint.md

 ### `dir`

 The directory where the analysis is performed.
-It is passed as an argument of JSHint.
+It is passed as an argument to JSHint.

 ### `options`

-This option controls command line options given to jshint.
+This option controls command line options padded to `jshint`.

 #### `config`

-This option controls whether use your own configuration file for JSHint.
-If you have .jshintrc, put it in this option.
+This option allows you to use your own configuration file for JSHint.
+If you have a `.jshintrc` file, use this option.